tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 Association in infrastructure (IBSS) mode is a high-level MAC function.
 Either active probing or passive scanning is used (default is passive scan).
-At the start of the simulation, Wi-Fi network devices configured as STA will listen for beacons on the same SSID and will attempt to associate with the AP that generates the first received beacon that is considered to be good.
-If active probing is enabled, STA will regularly send probe request until it receive probe response and will similarly attempt to associate with the AP that generates the first received probe response.
+At the start of the simulation, Wi-Fi network devices configured as STA will attempt to scan the channel.
+Depends on whether passive or active scanning is selected, STA will attempt to gather beacons, or send a probe request and gather probe responses until the respective timeout occurs.
+The end result will be a list of candidate AP to associate to.
+STA will then try to associate to the best AP (i.e., best SNR).

-If association is rejected by the AP for some reason, the STA will move to a 'REFUSED' state and the simulation user will need to force a reassociation retry in some way, perhaps by changing configuration (i.e. the STA will not persistently try to associate upon a refusal).
+If association is rejected by the AP for some reason, the STA will try to associate to the next best AP until the candidate list is exhausted which then sends STA to 'REFUSED' state.
+If this occurs, the simulation user will need to force reassociation retry in some way, perhaps by changing configuration (i.e. the STA will not persistently try to associate upon a refusal).

 When associated, if the configuration is changed by the simulation user, the STA will try to reassociate with the existing AP.

-If a number of missed beacons exceeds a threshold, the STA will notify the rest of the device that the link is down (association is lost).
-If configured for passive scanning, the STA will try to associate again with the first good beacon heard.
-If in active probing, the STA will initiate a new probe request.
+If the number of missed beacons exceeds the threshold, the STA will notify the rest of the device that the link is down (association is lost) and restart the scanning process.
+Note that this can also happen when an association request fails without explicit refusal (i.e., the AP fails to respond to association request).

 Roaming
 #######